distancify/handbook/development/guidelines/acceptance-criteria-format.md

 </table>

 This is generally not needed and only serves to confuse whoever is trying to understand the criterias.

+It might however be a reasonable test scenario.
+But the test scenarios needed to validate a feature generally always extend upon the acceptance criterias.

 ## Legacy scenarios